ckan/ckanext-googleanalytics/README.rst

 6. Import Google stats by running the following command from ``src/ckanext-googleanalytics``::

-       paster loadanalytics token.dat --config=../ckan/development.ini
+       paster loadanalytics credentials.json --config=../ckan/development.ini

-   (Of course, pointing config at your specific site config and token.dat at the oauth file generated from the authorization step)
+   (Of course, pointing config at your specific site config and credentials.json at the key file obtained from the authorization step) Ignore warning `ImportError: file_cache is unavailable when using oauth2client >= 4.0.0`

 7. Look at some stats within CKAN